 Try varying your sentence lengths.
 Learn how to use commas, colons, and semicolons correctly to change up punctuation when appropriate.

 Acquaint yourself with parallel structure.
-Take your prose to new levels.
+This one essential skill will take your prose to new levels.
 Over time, you’ll develop an instinct for evaluating the rhythm and flow of your sentences.You wouldn’t paint with a single color, so why limit yourself to the short declarative sentence?
 Click To Tweet

 Tip #3: Find Your Own Unique Voice